Best

 How does the interest rate affect the cost of my mortgage?

-What’s the difference between a fixed and variable rate?
+What's the difference between a fixed and variable mortgage rate?

-• A fixed interest rate is guaranteed to remain unchanged for the length of your mortgage term.
+• Fixed-rate mortgage: Your interest rate is set for the length of your mortgage term, so your payment is generally predictable during the term.

 Should I choose a fixed or variable rate?